-This is a type of polygonal modeling, where the artist uses a geometric shape, like a cube, cylinder or sphere and shapes it until the intended appearance is achieved.
-Box modelers carry out the process in different stages.
-They start with a low-resolution mesh and then refines the shape.
-Then they sub-divides the mesh, ensuring that the hard edges are smoothened out and add the necessary detail.
-They repeat the process of refining and subdividing, till enough polygonal detail is present in the mesh, that can convey the desired concept.
-Box modeling is one of the most common polygonal modeling techniques and is used in combination with edge modeling techniques.
+This box modeling technique is a type of polygonal modeling, in which the artist uses a geometric shape, like a cube, cylinder or sphere, and shapes it until the intended appearance is achieved.
+The modelers carry out the process in different stages.
+They start with a low-resolution mesh and then refine the shape.
+Then they divide the mesh further, ensuring that the hard edges are smoothed out and the necessary details are added.
+They repeat the process of refining and subdividing till enough polygonal detail is present in the mesh, which can convey the desired concept.
+Box modeling is one of the most common polygonal 3D techniques and is used in combination with the edge modeling ones.

-This type of modeling is extensively used in the industrial and automotive modeling processes.
+This nurbs modeling technique is extensively used in the industrial and automotive industries.
 A NURBS mesh does not have any edge, face or vertices.
 These models come with surfaces that can be interpreted smoothly.
 The modelers can develop the concept by lofting a mesh between the splines.
 NURBS curves are developed using a tool, similar to the pen tool used in Adobe Photoshop or MS Paint.
-The modelers draw the curve in the 3D space and edit them my moving the control vertices, which is a series of handles.
-The curves are to be placed along prominent contours and the space between them is automatically interpolated by the software.
+The modelers draw the curve in the 3D space and edit them by moving the control vertices, which is a series of handles.
+The curves are to be placed along prominent contours and the space between them is automatically interpolated by the 3D modeling programs.
 Alternatively, you can also create a NURBS curve using a profile curve, revolving it around a central axis.
-This is one of the most extensively used 3D model design techniques used to design objects like vases, wine glasses and plates, that are radical in nature.
+This is one of the most extensively used 3D model design techniques used to develop objects such as vases, wine glasses and plates.

-Sub-division modeling is created by mixing polygonal modeling and NURBS modeling techniques.
-In this hybrid process, the 3D models are created through a polygon model and then it is converted into sub-division model.
-The artist enjoys the control over the refinement of the 3D model in certain areas.
-Besides, they can easily transfer these models between various software.
-The polygon needs to be subdivided and refined, until the details are clear enough to display the desired model.
+Subdivision modeling is created by mixing polygonal and NURBS modeling techniques.
+In this hybrid process, a polygon model helps in creating 3D models, which are then converted into sub-division models.
+The artist enjoys control over the refinement of the 3D model in certain areas.
+Besides, you can use diverse software to work on these models.
+The polygon needs to be subdivided and refined until the details are clear.
 With greater subdivision, the surface becomes smoother.

-The tech industry has integrated various 3D modeling processes, that they call disruptive technologies.
+The tech industry has adopted various 3D modeling processes that they refer to as disruptive technologies.
 The experts use advanced 3D modeling software to develop these models.
-The automobile industry has also evolved, with these technologies making their way into the product development and marketing strategies.
-Digital sculpting is a type of disruptive technology, and it has leveraged the 3D modeling process to a great extent.
+The automobile industry has also evolved with these technologies finding their applications in product development and marketing.
+Digital sculpting is a type of disruptive technology and it has leveraged the 3D modeling process to a great extent.
 The modelers now need not carry out the painstaking constraints of edge flow and topography.
-This enables them to design the 3D models, in a way similar to the process of sculpting digital clay.
+This enables them to design different types of 3D models in a way similar to the process of sculpting digital clay.

 Here, the meshes are organically created.
 A tablet device is used to shape the model, just like a sculptor uses a brush on chunks of clay.
-With digital sculpting, creature and character sculpting has reached newer levels.
+With digital sculpting, creature and character sculpting has reached new levels.
 The modelers can carry out the process much faster and with greater efficiency.
-The artists can work with meshes containing high resolution, with millions of polygons.
-You may seek custom 3D modeling services from one of the reputed animation companies.
+The artists can work with high-resolution meshes containing millions of polygons.

-Procedural modeling refers to the designs that are generated algorithmically, and are not created by the artist manually.
-Here, the objects and scenes are developed on the basis of user-defined parameters or rules.
+Procedural modeling refers to the 3D design process of generating models algorithmically.
+Unlike other processes, these are not created manually by the artist.
+In this process, the objects and scenes are developed on the basis of user-defined parameters or rules.
 In various environment modeling packages, the modelers can create entire landscapes by modifying the parameters like elevation range and foliage density.
-They can also choose from landscapes like coastal areas, desert or alpine.
-Various modeling techniques are used for developing 3D design for games.
+They can also choose from landscapes such as coastal areas, desert or alpine.
+These 3D modeling methods are also implemented for creating 3D models for games.

-Procedural modeling is extensively used in organic objects like foliage and trees, where the complexity and variations are more infinite.
-These models are extremely difficult to be drawn by hand.
+The procedural modeling technique is extensively used in organic objects such as foliage and trees, where the complexity and variations are more infinite.
+These models are extremely difficult to draw by hand.
 These objects can further be tweaked through various editable settings.
-For instance, you can change the density of branches, height of tree trunks, curls and angles, as per your needs.
+For instance, you can change the density of branches, height of tree trunks, and curls and angles, as per your needs.

-In image-based modeling, 3D objects are derived algorithmically from a set of 2D images, that are static in nature.
-This type of modeling is used in cases, where the modeler faces budgetary or time restrictions, and are not able to develop fully realized 3D images.
-This is one of the most common type of 3D modeling in the film industry.
+In image-based modeling, 3D objects are derived algorithmically from a set of 2D images that are static in nature.
+This type of technique is used in cases where the modeler faces budgetary or time restrictions and are not able to develop fully realized 3D images.
+This is one of the most commonly used techniques in the film industry.
 Over the years, image-based modeling is increasingly being used in the entertainment industry.

 Surface modeling helps in creating a 3D spline.
 The process involves the incorporation of a 2D spline, and it is different from NURBS.
-This modeling technique is primarily used to generate organic 3D models in films.
+This method is primarily used to generate organic 3D models in films.
 It offers a good amount of flexibility to the modelers.
-They can easily create a 3D representation with various requirements, using geometric entities like curves or surfaces.
+They can easily create a 3D representation with various requirements, using curves or surfaces.

-Evidently, 3D modeling is being used in various industries, and companies are pairing up with the reputed service providers for a dedicated support.
-You may find the 3D modeling tips for beginners helpful.
-In case you need 3D modeling services, reach out to an established company with your requirements and seek their services.Contact Us
+Evidently, advanced 3D modeling techniques are being used in various industries, and companies are collaborating with reputed service providers for dedicated support.
+In case you need 3D modeling services, reach out to us with your requirements.